Netflix/vmaf/README.md

 feature_dict = {'VMAF_feature':['vif', 'adm'], }
 ```

 are valid specifications of selected features.
-Here 'VMAF_feature' is an 'aggregate' feature type, and 'vif', 'adm' are the 'atomic' feature types within the aggregate type.
-In the first case, 'all' specifies that all atomic features of 'VMAF_feature' are selected.
+Here *VMAF_feature* is an 'aggregate' feature type, and *vif*, *adm* are the 'atomic' feature types within the aggregate type.
+In the first case, *all* specifies that all atomic features of *VMAF_feature* are selected.
 A feature_dict dictionary can also contain more than one aggregate feature types.

 *model_param_file* defines the type and hyper-parameters of the regressor to be used.
 For details, refer to the self-explanatory examples in directory *resource/model_param*.